kerelape/eo-jvm-bridge/README.md

 A `native-object` can be `null` (nowhere to go, it's java), in this case it will have `is-null` attribute, being `TRUE`.
 If the object is not `null`, `is-null` is `FALSE`.

-If an object is `null`, dataization will throw `NullPointerException`, in other cases this will call `toString` of the java object.
+If an object is `null`, dataization will throw `NullPointerException`, in other cases it will call `toString` of the java object.

 ## How to contribute
 Fork repository, make changes, send us a pull request.